 - Certification in American Red Cross First Aid and CPR for the professional rescuer (dated within application year)

 - Interview with Athletic Training Education Program Interview Committee (if necessary)

 - Completed admission application and supplemental materials

-Formal acceptance into the Xavier University Athletic Training Education Program (XU-ATEP) is required for participation in the clinical program.
+Formal acceptance into the Xavier University Athletic Training Program (XU-ATP) is required for participation in the clinical program.
 Admission into the athletic training education program is a competitive process.
-Completing the application requirements does not guarantee admission into the XU-ATEP.
-The XU-ATEP is bound by accreditation standards to maintain strict ratios between athletic training students and clinical instructors and to assure that all athletic training students can meet rigorous technical standards; it is possible that a student might fulfill the application requirements and be denied admission into the XU-ATEP.
+Completing the application requirements does not guarantee admission into the XU-ATP.
+The XU-ATP is bound by accreditation standards to maintain strict ratios between athletic training students and preceptors and to assure that all athletic training students can meet rigorous technical standards; it is possible that a student might fulfill the application requirements and be denied admission into the XU-ATP.
 The number of appointments may vary each year depending on the space available in the program.
-The number of students accepted in the ATEP is limited by the availability of clinical facilities, approved clinical sites, and faculty.
-Limited admission will ensure that an appropriate student to clinical instructor ratio (approximately 8 to 1) is maintained.
+The number of students accepted in the ATP is limited by the availability of clinical facilities, approved clinical sites, and faculty.
+Limited admission will ensure that an appropriate student to preceptor ratio is maintained.

 Upon acceptance to the program, you will be assigned to clinical sites at Xavier University and designated affiliate clinical sites.
 Clinical experience rotations generally follow the academic calendar of the University.
 Your academic schedule will be the only limiting factor to your clinical assignments.
 Please note that employment or academic/athletic scholarship requirements will not waive your clinical obligations.
 Students are responsible for expenses of the above, and transportation to and from all clinical sites.

-If you have any questions regarding the admissions policies please contact the XU-ATEP Director, Dr. Tina Davlin-Pater at 745-3430.
+If you have any questions regarding the admissions policies please contact the XU-ATP Director, Dr. Tina Davlin-Pater at 745-3430.